OnaDebrah/momoguard/README.md

-# MoMoGuard-GH: Mobile Money Fraud Detection for Ghana
+# MoMoGuard: Mobile Money Fraud Detection

 MoMoGuard-GH is an AI-powered fraud detection system designed specifically for mobile money transactions in Ghana.
 The system uses machine learning to identify potentially fraudulent transactions in real-time, helping to protect users from scams, unauthorized transactions, and SIM swap fraud.